 Texts are intrinsically linear, and there is good reason for this: At least in our ordinary consciousness, time is linear, and so is life: we are pushed or pulled along our life's trajectory, second by second, one thing after another, without any possibillity of escape.
 What is worse, real life does not allow us to have a peek at the last pages of the book before we take up Chapter One.
-The Greeks, who had a wonderful sense of the heroic character of the human drama, saw in it the image of a man driving his chariot forward while standing on it facing backward.
-And they were right: we may know a little about the past from where we come, but we know almost nothing about the future where we are heading.
+The Greeks, who had a wonderful sense of the heroic character of the human enterprise, saw in it the image of a man driving his chariot forward while standing on it facing backward.
+And they were right: we may know little about the past from where we come, but we know almost nothing about the future where we are heading.
 The most amazing is, that we seem to like it this way: people love stories, books, movies in which some narrator takes us by the hand and pulls us forward along her chosen path, while we have no clue where she will lead us.

 Perhaps to compensate for this uncertainty, we also like maps.
 In maps everything is present in one clear overview, not only right from the beginning to the end, but including whatever is to the left and right.
 Maps are eminently practical when we want to see how things are interconnected, or how we should move from A to B. The best thing about maps is, that they encourage us to explore the territory actively, in our own way, choosing what to visit and in what sequence.